Toilets and Showers Facilities in Everest Base Camp Route

 Conclusion

 The mountain region is mainly rural, so the Everest base camp route is the same.
-Do not expect luxurious toilets and perfect showers from the Everest base camp trekking region.
-The lodges may provide access to commode toilets and proper showers but are not using them because of too-cold temperatures.
-The shower pipes might not have running hot water due to freezing, and commodes toilets will also have the problem if it gets ice.
+However, do not expect luxurious toilets and perfect showers in the Everest base camp trekking region.
+The lodges may provide access to commode toilets and proper showers, but they are unused because of the cold temperatures.
+The shower pipes might not have running hot water due to freezing, and commode toilets will also have problems if they get iced.

 Most trekkers don't think of having a shower every day because of the cold, which may also not be suitable for their health.
-However, the locals are trying their best for toilets and shower facilities in their guesthouses along the way to the Everest base camp.
+However, the locals are trying to provide toilets and shower facilities in their guesthouses along the way to the Everest base camp.

 Rajesh Thapaliya